 - 1 poblano

 - 2 cloves of garlic

 - 1-2 tbs chicken bouillon

 You will also need

-- 1/3 cup green onions sliced plus more for garnish
+- 1/3 cup green onions or thin sliced white onion plus more for garnish

 - 2 cups cooked shredded chicken